Jayshil-n-b/WebDevChampDiary-HtmlCssOnly/README.md

 # WebDevChampDiary-HtmlCssOnly

-Simple website using HTML and CSS skills
+Simple website using HTML and CSS skills.

 ![Screenshot]()